rszylkowski/rs_ping/README.md

 ``` bash
 sudo ./rs_ping --count 100 --interval 500 --faf --threads 4 --report 127.0.0.1
 ```
-This command sends 100 packets to 127.0.0.1 with a 500ms interval, using 4 threads, and generates a CSV report.
+This command sends 100 packets to 127.0.0.1, a 500ms interval is not used when FaF is enabled, using 4 threads, and generates a CSV report.

 ## CSV Report Format
 The CSV report includes the following columns: